Cognigy/Documentation/docs/voice-gateway/migrate-from-ac-to-vg.md

 Before that date, we strongly recommend migrating from the third-party AudioCodes service to the native Cognigy product, [Voice Gateway](index.md), for smoother integration with your voice AI Agents.

+## Prerequisites

+- Add the `FEATURE_VG_AC_COMPATIBILITY_MODE` feature flag to the Cognigy.AI `values.yaml` file to activate the compatibility mode.
+- Note that when transferring settings from AudioCodes Nodes to Voice Gateway:
+    - Some parameter names may differ slightly, as well as the names of the Nodes.
+    - The values of some parameters may also vary slightly.
+If you notice a significant difference in the configuration, contact [Cognigy technical support](../help/get-help.md).

 ## Install Voice Gateway

 1. Install the [Voice Gateway Self-Service Portal](overview.md) as a SaaS or on-premises solution.